It can happen to anyone

 I actually started going to therapy for something different, not PPD, because I was still denying all the signs that I had it.
 I went to several sessions before my therapist looked me in the eyes and said she thought I had postpartum depression and could benefit from an anti-depressant.
 If I remember correctly at this point I started sobbing.
 When you're in that hole you feel like you'll never be out of it again.
 It's your new normal.
 Having someone tell me I had depression was kind of a relief because I knew I could get better from depression, life didn't have to be this way.

 Depression can happen to anyone, but you won't get better by just living with it.
 Sometimes you need help.
 I got started on Zoloft the day after my therapist recommended it and was feeling myself again within a month.
 When I updated my primary care provider about starting on an SSRI she said, "oh yeah, I noticed you did score pretty high on the PHQ and GAD the last time you were in the office".
 (PHQ-9 and GAD-7 are two tools to measure the severity of depression and anxiety).

 WTF.
 Not to point fingers at my PCP but you had good evidence to make a tentative diagnosis of depression and said nothing?

 I don't know where I would be without Zoloft but I know I missed a lot of life when I wasn't on it.
 Would I prefer not having to take something?
 Not really.
 It works for me.

 Am I cured?
 No. I have flare-ups like you do with any chronic condition.
-But now I know how to navigate them.
+But I’m learning how to navigate them.

 And I own it.
 I don't want anyone else to go as long as I did without seeking help because they too think, "this is just the way life is right now".

-If you're googling the symptoms of depression or postpartum depression and think, "well some of these sound like me" or alternatively you're thinking, "this doesn't sound like me" but you know something just isn't right, you need to talk to someone.
+If you're googling the symptoms of depression or postpartum depression and think, "well some of these sound like me" or alternatively you're thinking, "this doesn't sound like me" but you know something just isn't right, seek help from a licensed therapist.
 You deserve it.